cynne844/r-cyclistic-bike-share-analysis/README.md

 1. Casual riders tend to use the service for leisure and are most active during the weekend and warmer months.
 This provides the best opportunity to convert them to members by placing digital ads at high-traffic stations near parks and other popular spots.
 The ads should clearly demonstrate how a membership is a better value than buying multiple day passes.

-2. Introduce a low-cost, short-term pass that acts as a stepping stone i.e. monthly or quartely passes offering unlimited rides, with a built-in incentive to upgrade.
+2. Introduce a low cost, short term pass that acts as a stepping stone i.e. monthly or quartely passes offering unlimited rides, with a built in incentive to upgrade.
 By offering a discount on annual membership after a certain number of uses, this strategy lowers the entry barrier and smoothly converts casual riders into annual members.

 3. To convert casual riders to annual members, shift their perception of Cyclistic from a leisure tool to a daily utility.
 Launch a campaign that highlights how members use the bikes for cost-effective commutes and errands.